postlund/pyatv/docs/development/metadata.md

 artwork = await atv.metadata.artwork()
 ```

-This will return an `pyatv.interface.Metadata.ArtworkInfo`, containing the image bytes and mimetype.
+This will return an {% include api i="interface.ArtworkInfo" %}, containing the image bytes and mimetype.
 If no artwork is available,
 `None` is returned instead.

 Remember that the artwork is relatively large, so you should try to minimize
 this call.
-More information is available at `pyatv.interface.Metadata.artwork`.
+More information is available at  {% include api i="interface.Metadata.artwork" %}.

 ## Device identifier